Circa 1945: Stewards serving passengers on board an airplane. (Hulton Archive/Getty Images)

 Circa 1945: British and Overseas Airways air stewardess Peggy Keyte brings a tray of coffees to the passengers in her aircraft, during a World War II flight.
 (Fred Ramage/Keystone/Getty Images)

 Circa 1946: Air hostess Patricia Palley attends to passengers in the decorated cabin of a Pan-American airliner over the Atlantic.
 (William Vanderson/Fox Photos/Getty Images).
 Flying on one of these planes made you naturally happy as you can see from the smiling passengers.
 Of course, cocktails and lots of them were served and if flying made you nervous you could get completely wasted and pass out.

 Circa 1950: Two air hostesses walking away from a BOAC Comet.
 (Hulton Archive/Getty Images)

-This is not as glamorous as it looks.
+This aircraft had a serious lack of glamour.
 This DH 106 Comet (pictured above) was the first civilian jetliner ever produced.
 Designed and manufactured by de Havilland Aircraft Company Limited, owned by Geoffrey de Havilland, one of the most brilliant aircraft designers of the era.
-(Half brother of Oliva de Havilland).
+(Half-brother of Oliva de Havilland).

 The de Havilland Comet began regular passenger service in 1952.
 Tragically, in the first year after it was introduced, three of these aircraft broke up in mid-flight, killing all on board.
 Metal fatigue was later identified as the cause and the plane was completely redesigned.